 It is possible to setup batch sizes for non selected Tightening Programs, but that is in the Source Tightening configuration list.
 However, if there is a configuration change of the running Source Tightening, the cached batch sizes will be reset and the client need to set all batch sizes again.

 MID 0020 is now also supported to reset current running batch.
 However, the payload data will not have any effect.
-The Power Focus 6000, ICB or ITB will not check if the reset command is for the current running Tightening Program.
+The Power Focus 6000 or IxB will not check if the reset command is for the current running Tightening Program.

 Usage of Sequence (Job) selection

 The virtual station is required to run a Source Batch configured with number as selection input, to select Job, MID 0038 and get Job list, MID 0030-0031.
 If this requirement is not fulfilled, MID 0030-0031 and MID 0038 will not work.
-If using MID 0030-0031 without Source Batch configured with numbers, the Power Focus 6000, ICB or ITB will send an empty list back.
-If trying to use MID 0038 without a Source Batch configured with numbers, the Power Focus 6000, ICB or ITB will respond with error MID 0004, status 20 – Job cannot be set.
+If using MID 0030-0031 without Source Batch configured with numbers, the Power Focus 6000 or IxB will send an empty list back.
+If trying to use MID 0038 without a Source Batch configured with numbers, the Power Focus 6000 or IxB will respond with error MID 0004, status 20 – Job cannot be set.

 Multi Spindle Result